Celebrate Easter With Sunrises and Egg Hunts

 Also at 8 a.m., an Easter Egg Hunt for all ages will kick off at the K-1 Base Lodge.
 A toddler-friendly hunt will start at 9 a.m.
 Lucky scavengers can find candy in the eggs–along with lift tickets and season passes to Killington Resort and Pico!

-Gather at the Roundhouse at Jackson Gore at 6 a.m. for an Easter Service with Okemo Valley’s Pastor, Abraham Gross.
-The celebrants will be led outside for hymns, a Bible reading and a short reflection as the sun rises.

-After the sunrise service, Okemo will hold a Golden Egg Hunt as well as a Junior Egg Hunt, which will take place from 8-10 a.m.
+Gather at the Roundhouse at Jackson Gore at 6 a.m. for an Easter service.
+After the sunrise service, Okemo will hold a Golden Egg Hunt as well as a Junior Egg Hunt.
 The Golden Egg hunt is for kids–and those who are young at heart.
 Find the golden egg to win a pair of skis or a snowboard!
 Several other eggs will be hidden on trails, and will contain wrapped candy and toys.
 The Junior Egg hunt is for children 6 and under.
 Head to the Jackson Gore Courtyard at 8 a.m. to start your search for those hidden eggs.

-On Saturday, April 15 Smuggs will hold an Easter arts and crafts party at 11 a.m. at the Yurt by the Courtside Pool.
-Head to the Village Courtyard at 1 p.m. for an Egotistic Scavenger hunt.
+Visit Mount Snow for their Annual Golden Egg Hunt on April 1st.
+If you find the Golden Egg, you win a 2018-19 Peak Pass.
+In addition, children are encouraged to search for over 2,000 colored eggs hidden on the mountain.

+On Saturday, Smuggs holds an Eggstatic scavenger hunt.
 Meet by the fire pit to get your hunt list — but be quick!
 All participants must meet back at the fire pit at 3 p.m.
-Finish up your day at the Bunny Hop Dance party at the Meeting House.
+Finish up your day at the Friendly Pirate Dance party at the Fun Zone 2.0

 Start off Easter Sunday at Smuggs’ non-denominational Easter Summit Sunrise Service at the top of the Sterling Lift, conditions permitting.
 A complimentary lift ride will be provided up the mountain starting at 6 a.m. and will end promptly at 6:30 am.
 Attendees may ski or ride down the mountain, or hop back on Sterling Lift to be transported down.